 The 1992 affair was similarly taut.
 Florida State scored two special teams touchdowns, but Miami quarterback Gino Torretta threw a 33-yard touchdown pass to wide receiver Lamar Thomas for a lead with less than seven minutes left.
 It was a lead with a familiar score—17-16.
 Only this time, Miami got a couple gift points.
 A Florida State screwup on a punt return on the goal line resulted in a safety.
 Florida State still drove to the 22-yard-line to try and tie the game on the final play.
 A tie, of course, would temporarily end the #1 debate and leave Miami dependent on a Washington loss.
 Florida State missed the field goal…wide right.

-None of that was anywhere close to known in October 1992 and Miami-Penn State was a big-time battle.
-The Hurricanes made a huge defensive play, when defensive end Darren Krein intercepted a screen pass and returned it for a touchdown in the third quarter, giving Miami a 17-7 lead.
+In October of 1992, the Hurricanes made a huge defensive play, when defensive end Darren Krein intercepted a screen pass and returned it for a touchdown in the third quarter, giving Miami a 17-7 lead.
 Penn State rallied with a touchdown and when they got into field goal range, Miami was again in danger of a tie game in the pre-overtime era (OT rules were instituted for 1996).
 This time the ‘Canes made the play themselves and blocked the field goal.
 Three times, their bid for a perfect season was placed on the line with a last-play field goal.
 Three times they’d survived.

 Miami gave its fans some room to breathe in the coming weeks, steamrolling TCU, Virginia Tech, West Virginia and Temple.
 Over the course of that time what happened on their bye week of November 7 was most significant though.
 Washington took on Arizona and the Huskies weren’t as fortunate as Miami.
 The Wildcats knocked them off 16-3.
 Miami moved to the top of the polls, Alabama was #2 and the two would meet in the Sugar Bowl so long as they took care of their business the rest of the way.